MaxMLang/RAG-nificent/README.md

 - **Direct Citation**: Every response from the system includes a direct link to the source PDF page, ensuring traceability and verification.
 - **PDF Directory**: A predefined set of key PDF documents, currently including WHO recommendations on major health topics such as schistosomiasis and malaria.

+## Available Models
+- 📘 ChatGPT-3.5: Utilize this advanced iteration of the GPT model for engaging and human-like interactions, suitable for varied conversational tasks.
+- 🦙 **Llama3-70B-8192**: Experience high-end performance with this large-scale model, ideal for complex language tasks and deep learning insights.
+- 🦙 **Llama3-8B-8192**: Harness robust capabilities with this more accessible version of Llama3, perfect for a wide range of AI applications.
+- 🌟 **Mixtral-8x7B-32768**: Leverage the power of ensemble modeling with Mixtral's extensive capacity for nuanced understanding and response generation.
+- 🦙 **Llama2-70B-4096**: Utilize the proven effectiveness of Llama2 for comprehensive language processing and application development.
+- 💎 **Gemma-7B-IT**: Explore specialized interactions and tech-focused solutions with Gemma, tailored for IT and technical content.

 ## Demo

 ![RAG-nificent Demo](assets/demo.gif)